sequenceiq/cloudbreak-shell/README.md

 mvn clean package
 ```

+_Note: In case you use the hosted version of Cloudbreak you should use the `latest-release.sh` to get the right version of the CLI.
-_Note: In case you build your own Cloudbreak from the `master`branch you should use the `latest-snap.sh` to get the right version of the CLI._
+In case you build your own Cloudbreak from the `master` branch you should use the `latest-snap.sh` to get the right version of the CLI._

 <!--more-->